emirtopcil/emirtopcil/README.md

   </p>

   ### About
-  - I am a Sakarya applied university Computer Programming Student.
+  - I am a Sakarya University of Applied Science  Computer Programming Student.
   - I interested OOP with C# and love web development.
   - I am also learning .net core and api to learn backend technologies and Background Services.